 A refined modeling analysis was conducted at the facility with the highest annual concentration of lead to characterize ambient concentrations of lead for 3-month intervals.
 The maximum 3-month concentration was predicted for each off-site receptor.
-The concentrations were then compared to the Lead (Pb) NAAQS of 0.15 ug/m.
-The maximum 3-month off-site This document is a prepublication version, signed by EPA Administrator, Michael S. Regan on 12/22/2021.
-We have taken steps to ensure the accuracy of this version, but it is not the official version.

-modeled concentration was 0.17 ug/m for actual emissions and 0.24 ug/m for allowable emissions, and these results occurred near the Freeport facility.
+The concentrations were then compared to the Lead (Pb) NAAQS of 0.15 ug/m3.
+The maximum 3-month off-site modeled concentration was 0.17 ug/m3 for actual emissions and 0.24 ug/m3 for allowable emissions, and these results occurred near the Freeport facility.
 The lead standard is based on exposure to all pathways (inhalation and ingestion) due to lead emitted to the air and includes an adequate margin of safety to be protective of all sub-populations at risk, especially children.
 Lead concentrations above the standard increase the risk of developmental effects for children.
 Model results indicate that, based on actual emissions, a single census block (about five people) has the potential to be exposed to lead concentrations greater than the lead NAAQS.
-For allowable emissions, the analysis predicts that eight census blocks (about 50 people) have modeled lead concentrations greater than the lead NAAQS.
+For allowable emissions, the analysis predicts that eight census blocks (about 50 people) have modeled lead concentrations greater than the lead NAAOS.
 While the EPA examines the potential for lead risks and exposure by comparing ambient levels directly to the NAAQS, the noncancer risks predicted for this category from arsenic are also associated with developmental effects.
 Thus, while the Agency did not combine the risk of developmental effects from exposure to lead with the hazard associated with exposure to arsenic, the Agency would expect their combined hazard to be greater than each of the individual exposures and hazards presented above.